Tackling Poverty - Good News Stories

-Novus in Stoke supporting their local Food Bank
+Novus in Stoke Support their Local Food Bank

 The Novus Food Bank Campaign inspired the Stoke Office Team to put together a food bank donation worth £200 in total.
 The donations were made up of items from the Food Bank website wish list.

-Supporting client Procure Plus Novus donated £250 to fund I.T equipment for vulnerable pupils learning from home at North Liverpool Academy.
+Supporting client Procure Plus, Novus has donated £250 to fund I.T equipment for vulnerable pupils learning from home at North Liverpool Academy.

-Raised flower beds at a Wrexham County Borough Council sheltered housing scheme that Novus are providing roof improvement works on had become extremely overgrown.
-Novus volunteers offered to remove the weeds, tidy the beds and plant some seasonal bedding plants, and with the support of our supply chain partner, Kato group, the warden and a resident of Plas Y Delph the area has been transformed.
+The raised flower beds at a Wrexham County Borough Council sheltered housing scheme, where Novus is providing roof improvement works on, had become extremely overgrown.
+Novus volunteers offered to remove the weeds, tidy the beds and plant some seasonal bedding plants, and with the support of our supply chain partner, Kato group, the warden and a resident of Plas Y Delph, the area has been transformed.
 Everyone was very happy with how the beds have turned out and are pleased to be able to see some colour back by the entrance of their home.

-Novus Property Solutions work in partnership with the University of Manchester and Central Manchester University Hospital across the City Centre and located in this area of works is a charity called Wood Street Mission whose aim is to alleviate the effects of poverty on children and families in Manchester and Salford who the Novus team have been supporting.
+We work in partnership with the University of Manchester and Central Manchester University Hospital across the City Centre and located in this area of works is a charity called Wood Street Mission whose aim is to alleviate the effects of poverty on children and families in Manchester and Salford who the Novus team has been supporting.

-Throughout the year Novus employees and our supply chain have been supporting the Books Forever Appeal, with donations which are distributed through their Family Basics programme, book clubs and book roadshows to help children and families in poverty.
-To date Novus have donated over 200 books.
+Throughout the year, our employees and our supply chain have been supporting the Books Forever Appeal, with donations which are distributed through their Family Basics programme, book clubs and book roadshows to help children and families in poverty.
+To date we have donated over 200 books.